Signatures of spin-triplet excitations in optical conductivity of valence bond solids: Optical response of Mott insulator: electronic polarization mechanism

-The higher order corrections are subleading in powers of $h_{ij}/U$ and deep inside the Mott insulator, their effects are assumed to be negligible.
+The higher order corrections are subleading in powers of $h_{ij}/U$ and deep inside the Mott insulator, their effects are negligible.

-\subsubsection{Effective electronic polarization operator}
+\subsubsection{Effective electronic polarization operator :}

-The lowest order nonzero corrections to the electronic polarization operator occur at the {\it third} order of perturbation theory.
+The lowest order nonzero corrections to the electronic polarization operator occur at the {\it third} order of the strong-coupling expansion.
 This leading order contributions are present in systems where the hoppings are nonzero over elementary triangles such as in the triangular and Kagome lattices.
+The effective electron number fluctuation $\delta \mathcal{N}_i=P_s e^{\mathcal{S}} \delta n_i e^{-\mathcal{S}} P_s$ in the large $U$ limit at a site $i$ on a triangle $\imineq{./triangle.eps}{5}$ has the following form: